mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 Compatibility update and tweaks to [Will-o'-the-wisps mod by Betep3akata](https://mods.factorio.com/mod/Will-o-the-wisps).
 [[Feedback forum thread link](https://forums.factorio.com/viewtopic.php?f=190&t=60876&p=366660)] - [[github link](https://github.com/mk-fg/games/tree/master/factorio/Will-o-the-Wisps_updated)]

-**Important:** this mod reported to not work in multiplayer games, causing desync issues.
+**Important:** this mod is reported to cause desync issues in multiplayer games.

-> There are apparently many caveats and practices which have to be followed to make it not cause desyncs, which I'm not familiar with, and would probably need to be discovered through testing, which I can't do - don't play factorio multiplayer myself.
-> If anyone has knowledge and time needed to find or fix these, would appreciate if you can submit a list of problems (or patches) on github, forum or discussion thread here.
+Fixed known causes of this since then, so feel free to test and report whether it works there.

 ## Description